gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ## A note about Polygons orientation
-ESRI Shapefile specifications establish clockwise direction for Polygons external rings and counterclockwise direction for internal ones.
+ESRI Shapefile specifications establish clockwise orientation for Polygons external rings and counterclockwise orientation for internal ones.
 Simple Features and GeoJSON, on the other hand, dictate the opposite.
 There is a lot of confusion about this subject and the expression *right-hand rule* is used for both scenarios.
 It is worth noting that many Simple Features implementations (such as PostGIS) will not reject Polygons not complying to the specification, nor should proper GeoJSON parsers (see the note in [section 3.1.6](https://tools.ietf.org/html/rfc7946#section-3.1.6)).